For children, teens, and adults

-Our clinic is at the forefront of scoliosis evaluation and non-surgical treatment in Portland and Northwest Oregon.
+Our clinic provides through, effective scoliosis evaluation and non-surgical treatment to children, teens, and adults.

 Patients (and parents) are often frustrated and confused by the specialist's plan to do nothing about a scoliosis until it is bad enough for bracing or surgery.
 We offer a robust, effective treatment plan combining structural bodywork and specific exercises to stop the progression of scoliosis and decrease the risk for spinal problems later in life.

 Scoliosis is not often reversible, but progression can usually be stopped with the right treatment.

 In partnership with Lily Matson, a certified Pilates instructor, we combine chiropractic and myofascial work with Pilates and Schroth methods to safely and effectively mobilize and stabilize the scoliotic spine.
 This results in better posture, easier movement, greater strength, and improved body awareness.